 The next day, Pepper walks back to the truck stop and the weather is good.
 The truck eventually comes and it takes them two hours to get into the city.
 When she finally arrives in Honiara, Martha, who has a car and lives in the city, picks them up and brings everyone over for dinner.

-We’ve decided to make spaghetti bolognese for dinner reasoning that everyone likes it: it’s expaty, easy to make, and includes cheese which is worth more than gold here.
+We’d decided to make spaghetti for dinner reasoning that everyone loves spaghetti: it’s foreigny, easy to make, and includes cheese which is worth more than gold here.
 The spaghetti goes down a treat, the bolognese sauce was a “nice soup”, and the cheese they barely touched.
-Maggie, our Pijin teacher, tells us later that most Solomon Islanders don’t like spaghetti bolognese let alone cheese.
+Maggie, our Pijin teacher, told us later that most Solomon Islanders don’t like spaghetti bolognese let alone cheese.

-Pepper and Martha looked after me and my three sisters when my parents were here.
+Pepper and Martha looked after me and my three sisters when my parents for about five years.
 I am smug to discover that it wasn’t me, but my sister who was less than angelic (Yes Favourite, they’re talking about you).
-I show them some photos and tell them I gained two more siblings, bringing the tally up to six.
-Even though it’s been 25 years, they can pick out #2 with the “Chinese hair” and also easily recognised #3. #4 is a bit difficult because she was still a baby when we left and the last two they’ve never met.
-Mum looks the same, but Dad, “befor, hem garem moa hair.”
+I showed them some photos and told them I gained two more siblings, bringing the total tally up to six.
+Even though it’s been 25 years, they can pick out #2 with the “Chinese hair” and also easily recognised #3 with the “Chinese eyes”.
+There’s no beating about the PC bush in pijin.
+Mum looks the same, but Dad, “bifoa, hem garem moa hair.”

-Over dinner and dessert, they tell us things about Solomon Islands, mostly food related.
-They laugh when we admit we don’t know how to “scrashem kokonat“, are horrified when we say we’ve never cooked a fresh tuna before, and look forlorn when we say we don’t have an outside kitchen.
+Over dinner and dessert, they told us things about Solomon Islands, mostly food related.
+They laughed when we admitted we didn’t know how to “scrashem kokonat“, and were horrified when we said we’d never cooked a fresh tuna before and didn’t have an outside kitchen.

 Less than impressed, they tentatively asked if we knew how to eat banana.